amcknight/gab/README.md

 Version 0.0... ...0.0.1 (Not useful for anyone)

 Requires an OpenAI API key as an ENV var.
-If you sue this, and you shouldn't because it doesn't really work yet, then please take full responsibility under [OpenAI's usage guide](https://beta.openai.com/docs/going-live).
+If you use this, and you shouldn't because it doesn't really work yet, then please take full responsibility under [OpenAI's usage guide](https://beta.openai.com/docs/going-live).
 The code will need to be modified to fulfill OpenAI's guidelines.

 To do
 - Combine common s2t and t2s functions